wexios/odmb/README.md

 ## Environment Configuration

-Create a configuration file `config.php` and define the necessary environment variables:
+Create a configuration file `env.php` in the project root folder and define the necessary environment variables:

 ```php
 <?php